-On May 1, 2017 Varex entered into a new secured revolving credit facility (the "Revolving Credit Facility") in an aggregate principal amount of up to \$200 million with a term of five years, and a secured term facility (the "Term Facility" and together with the Revolving Credit Facility, the "Credit Agreement") in an aggregate principal amount of \$400 million, which is subsequently amended.
+On May 1, 2017 Varex entered into a new secured revolving credit facility (the "Revolving Credit Facility") in an aggregate principal amount of up to \$200 million with a term of five years, and a secured term facility (the "Term Facility" and together with the Revolving Credit Facility, the "Credit Agreement") in an aggregate principal amount of \$400 million, which was subsequently amended.
 The Company reduced the Revolving Credit Facility to \$150 million on October 3, 2018 and to \$125 million on October 1, 2019.
-At January 3, 2020, the Company had \$73.0 million of the Revolving Credit Facility available for borrowings, subject to covenants contained in the Credit Agreement.
+At April 3, 2020, the Company had \$66 million of the Revolving Credit Facility available for borrowings, subject to covenants contained in the Credit Agreement.
+During April 2020, the Company drew \$65 million on its Revolving Credit Facility, primarily as a precautionary measure, to increase liquidity and fund operations.

 The Term Facility will be repaid over five years, with 5.0% payable in quarterly installments during each of the first two years of the term thereof, 7.5% payable in quarterly installments during the third and fourth years of the term thereof, and 10% payable in quarterly installments in the fifth year of the term thereof, with the remaining amount due at maturity.
 Both the Term Facility and Revolving Credit Facility expire on May 1, 2022.

 The Credit Agreement contains various customary restrictive covenants that limits, among other things, the incurrence of indebtedness by Varex and its subsidiaries, the grant or incurrence of liens by Varex and its subsidiaries, the entry into sale and leaseback transactions by Varex and its subsidiaries, and the entry into certain fundamental change transactions by Varex and its subsidiaries.
 It also contains customary events of default and certain financial covenants.
 The Company agreed to maintain financial covenants, which include maximum consolidated total leverage ratio, maximum senior secured leverage ratio, maximum capital expenditures and a minimum consolidated fixed charge coverage ratio.
-The Company was in compliance with all financial covenants under the Credit Agreement as of January 3, 2020.
+The Company was in compliance with all financial covenants under the Credit Agreement as of April 3, 2020.

 The Credit Agreement is secured by the stock and assets of Varex's material subsidiaries.
-The Credit Agreement has several borrowing and interest rate options including the following indices: (a) LIBOR rate, or (b) the base rate (equal to the greater of the prime rate, the federal funds rate plus 0.50% or the LIBOR rate for a one-month period plus 1.00%).
-Loans under the Credit Agreement bear interest at a rate per annum using the applicable indices plus a varying interest rate margin of between 1.75% and 2.75% (for LIBOR rate loans) and 0.75%-1.75% (for base rate loans).
+The Credit Agreement has several borrowing and interest rate options including the following indices: (a) LIBOR rate subject to a 0.75% floor, or (b) the base rate (equal to the greater of the prime rate, the federal funds rate plus 0.50% or the LIBOR rate for a one-month period plus 1.00%).
+Loans under the Credit Agreement bear interest at a rate per annum using the applicable indices plus a varying interest rate margin of between 1.75% and 3.50% (for LIBOR rate loans) and 0.75%-2.50% (for base rate loans).
 The Credit Agreement also provides for fees applicable to amounts available to be drawn under outstanding letters of credit of 0.125%, and a fee on unused commitments which ranges from 0.25% to 0.40%.

-12. REDEEMABLE NONCONTROLLING INTERESTS & NONCONTROLLING INTERESTS statements and recorded the noncontrolling interest.
+12. REDEEMABLE NONCONTROLLING INTERESTS & NONCONTROLLING INTERESTS of the outstanding shares of common stock of Direct Conversion.
+As the Company has majority voting rights it has consolidated Direct Conversion's operations in its consolidated financial statements and recorded the noncontrolling interest.
 The noncontrolling interest related to Direct Conversion is included in noncontrolling interest in the equity section of the Company's consolidated balance sheet.
 Earnings representing the noncontrolling interest's portion of Direct Conversion's income from operations is included in the Company's consolidated statements of earnings.